-I'm a Front-end Architect with 12 years of experience in full-stack software development, software architecture, web performance, technical leadership and agile methodologies.
-Throughout my career, I've acted as an evangelist for good practices, code quality, unit tests and positive collaboration, through servant leadership.
-I've mentored individuals and trained entire teams with diverse skill sets in front-end, back-end, leadership and agile practices.
+I'm a Tech Lead with 12 years of experience in full-stack software development, software architecture, web performance, leadership, and agile methodologies.
+Throughout my career, I've acted as an evangelist for good practices, code quality, unit tests, and positive collaboration, through servant leadership.
+I've mentored individuals and trained entire teams with diverse skill sets in front-end, back-end, leadership, and agile practices.

-My published body of work includes more than a dozen articles in renowned websites and magazines such as InfoQ, DZone, Medium, Dev.to, AirPair and Java Magazine.
-I've spoken at several major conferences internationally, such as ForwardJS, FEDC, Abstractions, DevCon5 and HTML5DevConf, as well as in meetups and corporate trainings in San Francisco and New York.
+My published body of work includes more than a dozen articles in renowned websites and magazines such as InfoQ, DZone, FreeCodeCamp Medium, Dev.to, AirPair and Java Magazine.
+I've spoken at several major conferences internationally, such as ForwardJS, FEDC, Abstractions, DevCon5, and HTML5DevConf, as well as in meetups and corporate training in San Francisco and New York.

 Last but not least, I'm a keen member of the developer community, both authoring and contributing to existing open-source software, and volunteering with non-profits for under-represented groups.

-- Architected, orchestrated and spearheaded the implementation of several pages and features for top U.S. e-commerces.
+- Architected, orchestrated and spearheaded the implementation of several pages and features for top U.S. e-commerce sites.
 I led teams and revamped the architecture, tech stacks and user experience, targeting productivity, performance, responsive design, design patterns, unit tests, SEO and accessibility.

 - Started Avenue Code's branch in Brazil as its first employee, assuming the roles of Software Engineer, Tech Lead and Tech Manager.
 In the first 4 years, I led the growth to 120 employees in 3 offices.